One family’s inspiring journey through trauma, addiction and child welfare

 Having gone to school with David, I remember him standing out among the other kids by the time we reached Oakland Junior High (now Oakland Middle School) for his considerable height, blond hair and charm.
 Being more than 6 feet tall by the time he was 14, paired with natural athleticism, made him a strong athlete in many sports, but he excelled in Track and Field.
 David was a celebrity in our school.

 He was considered by students and educators alike to have a very bright future ahead of him.
 In 2010, David broke five Oakland Junior High School records in the 100-meter dash, 200-meter, High Jump, Long Jump and Triple Jump.
+The same year, he also performed the Triple Jump and High Jump at the AAU Junior Olympics, Christy said.

 “The coaches at the sand pit would stop and say, ‘Watch this kid.
 He is phenomenal,” Christy said in a 2010 email.
 “The coaches [would] say he is scholarship material, and he could participate in a Decathlon.”